-- Murabaha payables and Tawaruq payables bear finance cost at commercial rates. - During the year, the Group did not breach any of its financial covenants, nor did it default on any other obligations under its financing agreements. - The USD borrowings (Note 16 and 17) had been designated as fair value hedging instruments to manage the exposure to fluctuations in foreign currency rates of certain financial assets at FVOCI (Note 12).
+Murabaha payables and Tawaruq payables bear finance cost at commercial rates.

+During the year, the Group did not breach any of its financial covenants, nor did it default on any other obligations under its financing agreements.

 18 ACCOUNTS PAYABLE AND ACCRUALS